BajanMike/BajanMike/README.md

 - 👋 Hi, I’m @BajanMike
-- 👀 I’m interested in AWS, Terraform, Jenkins
+- 👀 I’m interested in AWS, Python, Terraform, Jenkins
 - 🌱 I’m currently learning as much as I can about infrastructure as code.
 - 💞️ I’m looking to collaborate on workflow and pipeline ideas
 - 📫 How to reach me ...
 [LinkedIn](https://www.linkedin.com/in/mpgoddard/)